 Up in the North of the Gard, just before the border with the Ardèche, you will find the picturesque village of Aiguèze.
 The village is built around an ancient fortress in an exceptional setting.
 It sits on top of a cliff while overlooking the gorges of the river Ardèche.
 Aiguèze is a small but charming, medieval village.
 The remains of the fortress, with its dungeon and tower from the 11th and 12th century, are markers of a bygone era.
 Walking over the ramparts will give you a great view over the Ardèche and the vineyards of the Côtes du Rhône.
 However, you get the best picture-perfect view of Aiguèze when standing on the pebbled beach on the other side of the river.
 Just cross the Saint-Martin suspension bridge and turn left twice (follow the D290A) to reach this perfect vantage point.
 It’s also an excellent spot for swimming and canoeing.
 And a picnic with this view would definitely be one to remember.

 Nestled between vineyards of the Gard region, the village of La Roque-sur-Cèze proudly perches above the river Cèze.
 A marked-out route for visitors makes exploring La Roque-sur-Cèze easy.
 This guided walk leads you to 13 points of interest throughout the medieval village.
 The castle on top of the hill dates back to the 12th century.
 It served more to defend the village than as a residence.
-Cobbled, narrow streets and vaulted passageways make you believe that you have been sent right back to the Middle Ages.
+Cobbled, narrow streets and vaulted passageways sent you right back to the Middle Ages.
 You would never guess that by the 1950s the upper half of the village was mostly in ruins.
 Nowadays, many of stone houses which are so typical for the South of France have been beautifully renovated.
 A nearby highlight is the natural site of the Sautadet waterfalls.
 This geological curiosity has impressive shaped limestone rocks, eroded over thousands of years by the cascading Cèze.
 It is strictly forbidden to swim here though, as the water swirls dangerously into deep holes.